status-im/specs/docs/raw/push-notification-server.md

 to achieve this functionality.

-Because this can't be safely implemented in a privacy preserving manner, clients MUST be given an option not to enable push notifications and not to send push notifications.
+Because this can't be safely implemented in a privacy preserving manner, clients MUST be given an option to opt-in to receiving and sending push notifications.
+They are disabled by default.

 ## Requirements

-The party releasing the app needs to run their own [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
-This cannot be community run as it requires sharing private credentials that only status has access to.
+The party releasing the app MUST possess a certificate for the Apple Push Notification service and its has to run a [gorush](https://github.com/appleboy/gorush) publicly accessible server for sending the actual notification.
+The party releasing the app, Status in this case, needs to run its own [gorush](https://github.com/appleboy/gorush)

 ## Components

 ### Gorush instance

 A [gorush](https://github.com/appleboy/gorush) instance MUST be publicly available, this will be used only by push notification servers.

 ### Push notification server

-A push notification server used by clients to register for push notification and sending push notifications.
+A push notification server used by clients to register for receiving and sending push notifications.

 ### Registering client

-A status client that wants to receive push notifications
+A Status client that wants to receive push notifications

 ### Sending client

-A status client that wants to send push notifications
+A Status client that wants to send push notifications

 ## Registering with the push notification service